Maidstone Grammar School: Sport

 In the 2004/05 season, the U15 rugby team won the Schools Vase, having won the Kent Schools Cup earlier in the season, beating Oakham School 33-7.

+In the 2025/26 season, the 1st XV rugby team won the National Schools Vase, beating Dame Allan's School 22-21.

 Combined Cadet Force (CCF)

 The school has a Combined Cadet Force, with Navy, Army and RAF sections accepting students on a voluntary basis when they reach year nine.
 The Combined Cadet Force, in particular the Army section, has roots in the Royal Engineers.
 The Navy section is affiliated with HMS Collingwood and, a land establishment in Portsmouth, and also has an affiliated ship (HMS Kent (F78)).
 The RAF section enters teams into both regional and national competitions and has won a total of nine Air Squadron Trophies.

 In 2001 two senior students pled guilty to a series of violent and racially aggravated charges relating to abuse of junior CCF cadets.
 Staff were accused of turning a blind eye or, according to the prosecutor, involved in some of the incidents.